All Episodes

 This is a big drama because hope is the only thing they have in the middle of this spiraling security disaster.

-And by any indication, whether you take the number of journalists killed or wounded, whether you take the number of American soldiers killed or wounded, whether you take the number of Iraqi soldiers killed and wounded, uh contractors, people working there, it just gets worse and worse.
+And by any indication, whether you take the number of journalists killed or wounded, whether you take the number of American soldiers killed or wounded, whether you take the number of Iraqi soldiers killed and wounded, contractors, people working there, it just gets worse and worse.

 And let's listen to the one before this as well.

-This is Audio Soundbite 15, Aldermont.
+This is Audio Soundbite 15 Aldamont.

-Christiana Monpoor, same show.
+Christiana Manpour, same show.

 If we don't do it, who does it?